Antithrombin (Activity and Antigen)

 A family history of blood-clotting problems

-Your provider usually will not order an antithrombin test for blood clots that form
+Your healthcare provider usually will not order an antithrombin test for blood clots

-in arteries instead of veins.
-This is because clots in the arteries usually are not
+that form in arteries instead of veins.
+This is because clots in the arteries usually

 What other tests might I have along with this test?